 Frank I. Michelman is Robert Walmsley University Professor, Emeritus, at Harvard University, where he taught from 1963 to 2012.
-He is the author of Brennan and Democracy (1999), and has published widely in the fields of property law and theory, constitutional law and theory, comparative constitutionalism, South African constitutionalism, local government law, and general legal theory.
+He is the author of Brennan and Democracy (1999) and has published widely in the fields of property law and theory, constitutional law and theory, comparative constitutionalism, South African constitutionalism, local government law, and general legal theory.
 Professor Michelman is a fellow of the American Academy of Arts and Sciences and a past President (1994–95) of the American Society for Political and Legal Philosophy.
 He has served on the Committee of Directors for the annual Prague Conference on Philosophy and the Social Sciences, the Board of Directors of the United States Association of Constitutional Law, and the National Advisory Board of the American Constitution Society.

 Professor Richard A. Epstein is the inaugural Laurence A. Tisch Professor of Law at the New York University School of Law.
-He is also the Peter and Kirsten Bedford Senior Fellow at the Hoover Institution, and the James Parker Hall Distinguished Service Professor of Law and the director of the Law and Economics Program at the University of Chicago Law School.
+He is also the Peter and Kirsten Bedford Senior Fellow at the Hoover Institution, and the James Parker Hall Distinguished Service Professor of Law, Emeritus, and Senior Lecturer at the University of Chicago Law School.
 He is an Adjunct Scholar at the Cato Institute, and a Visiting Scholar at the Manhattan Institute.
 He has served as editor of the Journal of Legal Studies and the Journal of Law and Economics.He has written on a wide range of legal and interdisciplinary topics and is the author of numerous works including The Classical Liberal Constitution: The Uncertain Quest for Limited Government (Harvard University Press 2013), Design for Liberty: Private Property, Public Administration, and the Rule of Law (Harvard University Press 2011), Skepticism and Freedom: A Modern Case for Classical Liberalism (University of Chicago Press 2003), Simple Rules for a Complex World (Harvard University Press 1995), Bargaining with the State (Princeton University Press 1993) and Takings: Private Property and the Power of Eminent Domain (Harvard University Press 1985).
 He was inducted into the American Academy of Arts and Sciences in 1985 and was awarded the Bradley Prize in 2011.

 Professor Margaret Jane Radin is the Henry King Ransom Professor of Law at the University of Michigan Law School.
-Prior to joining the Michigan faculty in fall 2007, she was the William Benjamin Scott and Luna M. Scott Professor of Law, and director of Stanford Law School's Program in Law, Science and Technology.
+Prior to joining the Michigan faculty in fall 2007, she was the William Benjamin Scott and Luna M. Scott Professor of Law and director of Stanford Law School's Program in Law, Science and Technology.
 She also has been on the faculty of the University of Southern California Law Center and has been a visiting professor at UCLA and Harvard.
 Radin has published prolifically on property rights theory and institutions, commodification, intellectual property, and cyberlaw.
 Highlights of her property scholarship appear in Contested Commodities (Harvard University Press 1996) and Reinterpreting Property (University of Chicago Press 1993).

 Professor Robert C. Ellickson is the Walter E. Meyer Professor of Property and Urban Law at Yale Law School.
 Prior to joining the Yale faculty in 1988, he was a member of the law faculties at the University of Southern California and Stanford University.
-Professor Ellickson's books include The Household: Informal Order Around the Hearth (Princeton University Press 2008), Order Without Law: How Neighbors Settle Disputes (Harvard University Press 1991), Land Use Controls (with Vicki L. Been, Roderick M. Hills, Jr., and Christopher Serkin) (Aspen Law and Business, 3d ed 2005), and Perspectives on Property Law (with Carol M. Rose and Bruce A. Ackerman) (Aspen Law and Business, 3d ed 2002).
+Professor Ellickson's books include The Household: Informal Order Around the Hearth (Princeton University Press 2008), Order Without Law: How Neighbors Settle Disputes (Harvard University Press 1991), Land Use Controls (with Vicki L. Been, Roderick M. Hills, Jr., and Christopher Serkin) (Aspen Law and Business, 4th ed.
+2013), and Perspectives on Property Law (with Carol M. Rose and Henry E. Smith) (Aspen Law and Business, 4th ed.
+2014).
 He is a fellow of the American Academy of Arts and Sciences and was President of the American Law and Economics Association in 2001.

 Professor Pipes’s books include Formation of the Soviet Union : Communism and Nationalism, 1917–1923 (Russian Research Center Studies 1954, 1964, 1998), Struve : Liberal On The Left, 1870–1905 (Russian Research Center Studies, 2 vols.
-1970, 1980), Russia under the Old Regime (Penguin History 1974), The Russian Revolution (Vintage 1990), Russia under the Bolshevik Regime (Vintage 1994), Property and Freedom(Vintage 1999), Communism: A History (Modern Library 2001), Vixi: TheMemoirs of a Non-Belonger (Yale University Press 2003), and Conservatism and Its Critics (Yale University Press 2006).
+1970, 1980), Russia under the Old Regime (Penguin History 1974), The Russian Revolution (Vintage 1990), Russia under the Bolshevik Regime (Vintage 1994), Property and Freedom(Vintage 1999), Communism: A History (Modern Library 2001), Vixi: The Memoirs of a Non-Belonger (Yale University Press 2003), and Conservatism and Its Critics (Yale University Press 2006).
 Professor Pipes was the 2007 recipient of the National Humanities Medal.

-Justice Sandra Day O’Connor received the 2011 prize at the eighth annual conference, which was held in Beijing.
+Justice Sandra Day O’Connor was honored with the 2011 prize at the eighth annual conference, which was held in Beijing.
 The 2011 conference was co-sponsored by Tsinghua University School of Law and was a featured event during the university’s celebration of the 100th anniversary of its founding.Justice O’Connor served as an associate justice of the Supreme Court from 1981 to 2006.
 She became chancellor of the College of William & Mary following her retirement from the judiciary.
 In May 2010, the William & Mary Law School faculty awarded her its highest honor, the Marshall-Wythe Medallion, in recognition of her exceptional accomplishments and leadership.

 Justice O’Connor served as an Arizona assistant attorney general from 1965 to 1969, when she was appointed to a vacancy in the Arizona Senate.
 In 1974, she ran successfully for trial judge, a position she held until she was appointed to the Arizona Court of Appeals in 1979.
 Eighteen months later, on July 7, 1981, President Ronald Reagan nominated her to the Supreme Court.
 In September 1981, she became the Court’s 102nd justice and its first female member.

-2012Professor James E. Krier, Earl Warren DeLano Professor of Law at University of Michigan Law School, teaches courses on property, trusts and estates, behavioral law and economics, and pollution policy.
-His research interests are primarily in the fields of property and law and economics, and he is the author or coauthor of several books, including Environmental Law and Policy (with R.B.
-Stewart) (Bobbs-Merrill Co.
-1978), Pollution and Policy (with E. Ursin) (University of California Press 1977) and Property (Aspen Publishing, 7th edition 2010).
-His most recent articles have been published in Harvard Law Review, Supreme Court Economic Review, UCLA Law Review, and Cornell Law Review.
-A professor of law at UCLA and Stanford before joining the Michigan Law faculty in 1983, he has been a visiting professor at both Harvard University Law School and Cardozo School of Law.
+2012Professor James E. Krier, Earl Warren DeLano Professor of Law at the University of Michigan, teaches courses on property, trusts and estates, behavioral law and economics, and pollution policy.
+His research interests are primarily in the fields of property and law and economics, and he is the author or coauthor of several books, including Environmental Law and Policy (Bobbs-Merrill Co.
+1978) (with R.B.
+Stewart) , Pollution and Policy (University of California Press 1977) (with E. Ursin) ,and Property (Aspen Publishing, 8th edition 2014) (with Jesse Dukeminier, Gregory S. Alexander, Michael Schill, and Lior Jacob Strahilevitz).